juristr/juristr.github.com-draft/content/blog/2015-03-25-migrate-tfs-to-git.md

 $ git ls-remote --tags origin | awk '/^(.*)(\s+)(.*[0-9])$/ {print ":" $2}' | xargs git push origin
 ```

-If you already happen to have other tags, you can adapt the command shown before to only catch the TFS tags:
+If you already happen to have other tags, you can adapt the command shown before to only catch the TFS categories:

 ```
 $ git ls-remote --tags origin | awk '/^(.*)(\s+)(.*TFS.*[0-9])$/ {print ":" $2}' | xargs git push origin